FlowX: Towards Explainable Graph Neural Networks via Message Flows: Experimental Settings

 \subsection{Deep Graph Models}

 We first introduce the details of the GNN models we try to explain.
-For all GNN models, we employ two message passing layers for node classification (BA-Shapes~\cite{gnnexplainer}) and three for graph classification tasks (ClinTox, Tox21, BBBP, BACE~\cite{moleculenet}, BA-LRP~\cite{gnnlrp}, Graph-SST2~\cite{survey}).
-In addition, the final classifier consists of two fully-connected layers.
+For all GNN models, we employ two message-passing layers for node classification (BA-Shapes~\cite{gnnexplainer}) and three for graph classification tasks (ClinTox, Tox21, BBBP, BACE~\cite{moleculenet}, BA-LRP~\cite{gnnlrp}, Graph-SST2~\cite{survey}).
+In addition, the final classifier consists of two fully connected layers.
 For graph classification tasks, the average pooling is used to convert node embeddings to graph embeddings.
-In addition, the feature dimensions of message passing layers and fully-connected layers are set to 300.
+In addition, the feature dimensions of message-passing layers and fully-connected layers are set to 300.
 We apply the ReLU function as the activation function after each message passing layer and fully-connected layer.
-In addition, the dropout is applied between two fully-connected layers.
+In addition, the dropout is applied between two fully connected layers.
 Note that we consider both GCNs and GINs for all datasets.
 For the GCN layer, we employ the original normalized Laplacian matrix $\hat{A}^t=D^{-\frac{1}{2}}(A+I)D^{-\frac{1}{2}}$.
-For the GIN layer, two fully-connected layers with the ReLU function are employed as the multilayer perceptron (MLP).
+For the GIN layer, two fully connected layers with the ReLU function are employed as the multilayer perceptron (MLP).